dinhquytrieu/Final-project-of-group-6/README.md

 *

 # The following are the functions that the members have done during the time of completing the project:

-#Nguyen Le Tan Phuc:
+# Nguyen Le Tan Phuc:
 +
 +
 +
 +

--Đinh Qui Trieu:
+# Đinh Qui Trieu:
 +
 +
 +
 +

--Vo Doan Vuong Thinh:
+# Vo Doan Vuong Thinh:
 +
 +
 +
 +

--Phan Thai Khang:
+# Phan Thai Khang:
 +
 +
 +